ORGULLO LATINO

 As well as its distinctive taste and vibrant bottles that conveyed a real sense of Mexico, it became instantly recognizable by its wooden caps.

-"It's the best out there," a representative of Habaneros Grill, where the sauce was on offer, said at the time.
-"We buy it by half gallon."
+"It's the best out there," said a representative of Habaneros Grill at the time, "We buy it by the half gallon."

-Adverts were also placed in trade magazines and coupons were placed in local newspapers with the slogan "The perfect complement".
+Ads were launched in trade magazines and coupons were placed in local newspapers with the slogan "The perfect complement".

-Cholula Hot Sauce reaped the rewards as their sauce offered something different from the norm.
-It was the hot sauce that could be used in a starter, main, dessert or drink and allowed consumers to experiment in the kitchen.
+Cholula Hot Sauce reaped the rewards as their sauce deviated from the norm.
+It was also incredibly versatile, allowing consumers to experiment in the kitchen with starters, mains, desserts and drinks alike.

-As Cholula Hot Sauce chef Charlie explained in a Freedom Magazines article: "Tabasco ages mashed peppers and salt in white oak barrels, then blends the two with vinegar, which then dominates the taste.
-Cholula is better than Tabasco, because you taste the peppers, not the vinegar and wood."
+As one Cholula Hot Sauce chef claims in a Freedom Magazine article: "Tabasco ages mashed peppers and salt in white oak barrels, then blends the two with vinegar, which then dominates the taste.
+Cholula is better than Tabasco, because you taste the peppers, not the vinegar and wood.

 To boost brand recognition in the US and establish itself globally, Cholula Hot Sauce also got involved in the great American pastime: baseball.

-After baseball star Noah Syndergaard declared that Cholula Hot Sauce was part of his day before, during and after a game, the company started erecting concession stands that sold branded foods at games.
+After baseball star Noah Syndergaard declared that Cholula Hot Sauce was part of his pre and post-match routine, the company started erecting concession stands that sold branded foods at games.

-Over the years, Cholula Hot Sauce has remained innovative with its marketing and offerings.
+Over the years, Cholula Hot Sauce has remained innovative with its marketing.
 In 2007, it teamed up with Papa John's pizza to offer complimentary sauce packets with its pizzas, while an advertising campaign in 2018 encouraged consumers to create "your own mashups" by blending Cholula Hot Sauce with other everyday condiments.

 Today, there are six Cholula hot Sauce flavors: Original, Green Pepper, Chipotle, Chili Lime, Chili Garlic and Sweet Habanero.
 Each with a distinct colored cap.